 One instalment of annual leave may not be:

 (ii) shorter than 12 business days (if an employee works 6 days per week).

 A project-based employment contract is a fixed-term contract whereby an employee undertakes to carry out his job functions for the particular project.
-To achieve the above-mentioned result an employee may determine work time regime by himself and work either at or outside the workplace.
+To achieve the above-mentioned result an employee may determine working time regime by himself and work either at or outside the workplace.
 The maximum permitted duration of the contract is 2 years (for the new employees or when the parties agree on project-based work in addition to the existing employment contract of another type) or 5 years (when the existing employment contract is replaced).

 Under a job-sharing employment contract, two employees agree with an employer to share one job position.
 Job-sharing contracts may contain details regarding the type of the contract, identity of the other employee, number of working hours per week, etc.

 Under an employment contract for several employers, an employee can work for two or more employers by performing the same job function.
 When this type of contract contains a provision that working time of an employee is not divided among employers, information regarding the remuneration for the working time by each employer has to be determined.

 3.4.
 Apprenticeship employment contract

 An apprenticeship employment contract is a fixed-term contract, which is concluded when a person is employed for the purpose of either acquiring qualification and skills or gaining competences required for the profession.
 The maximum duration of this contract is 6 months with some applicable exceptions.